lazysince87/brokebites/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, email support@brokebites.app or join our Discord community.

 ## 🙏 Acknowledgments